ychnh/ychnh.github.io/md/A.study_guide.md

 # Motivation
 * If you want something, you must go after it with all your might and capacity.
 * You musted be obessed.
+Focused
 * Problems are like training drills.
 To review your mastery of the material.
+* You must have good and clear goals in mind.
+    * Otherwise you will lose track of yourself